- Home

 - Annual Infrastructure Forum

-An additional responsibility of the Property Management Division is to manage and coordinate the disposition of tax foreclosed properties struck off to Dallas County at the Sheriff's Sale.
+Tax Foreclosure Resales.
+An additional responsibility of the PMUC Division is to manage and coordinate the disposition of tax foreclosed properties struck off to Dallas County at the Sheriff's Sale.
 Tax Foreclosed Properties for Sale by Dallas County are posted and resold in compliance with the Dallas County Tax Foreclosure Resale Policy (Chapter 62 of the Code) and V.T.C.A.
 Tax Code, Section 34.05.
-For general information about tax re-sales, please check our FAQ page and for additional information, please contact Pam Easterling.
+For general information about tax re-sales, please check our FAQs, now available in English and Spanish.
+For additional information, please contact Molita Powell.

 - PROPERTY APPRAISAL